dyno-might/dyno-might.github.io/_posts/2020-12-03-why-im-skeptical-of-UBI.md

 Universal health care | 56% | 33%
 Socialized medicine | 52% | 34%

 Turns out, people aren't all complete idiots!
-They understand that "socialized medicine" is a valid description "universal health care", and are fine with that.
+They understand that "socialized medicine" is a valid description "universal health care," and are totally fine with that.

 (So why don't politicians who support redistribution win every election, you ask?
 Because those politicians bundle redistribution with other policies and cultural values that are much less popular.)